-Contest Support provided by Discovery Science Place, UT Tyler Ingenuity Center and the School of Education & Psychology
+Contest Support provided by Discovery Science Place and the School of Education & Psychology

 The Engineering Challenge tests the engineering and problem solving skills of elementary and middle school students.
 Teams of 4 students build a Mars Rover from Legos.
 The Rover must have a scoop device for collecting rocks and must be taken through several challenges in the contest including a Blind Driving Challenge.

 There are two Levels:

 - Elementary - students in grades 3 through 5

 - Middle School - students in grades 6 through 8

 Each school is permitted one team per level.
 The team may have only 4 students.

 An Engineering Challenge Manual outlines team-building activities and activities to develop skills for building and working the rover.

 Lego kits are supplied by Academic Rodeo for the teams to use.